Qovery/migration-db/README.md

 MigrationDB is a robust database migration tool that enables streaming data transfers between databases of the same type.
 It provides seamless migration capabilities for popular database systems, with built-in verification and flexible output options.

 > [!NOTE]
-> If your database is large (around 50 GB or more), the migration process may take significant time, and MigrationDB might not be the most suitable tool.
-In such cases, consider using dedicated solutions provided by cloud providers, such as [AWS DMS](https://docs.aws.amazon.com/dms/latest/userguide/Welcome.html)
+> If your database is large (>= 30 GB), the migration process may take significant time, and MigrationDB might not be the most suitable tool.
+In such cases, consider using dedicated solutions provided by cloud providers, such as [AWS DMS](https://docs.aws.amazon.com/dms/latest/userguide/Welcome.html).

 ## Supported Databases